 Olga Mykhoparkina

-What is more important: increasing your website traffic or getting more qualified leads?
+May 25, 2026What is more important: increasing your website traffic or getting more qualified leads?

 If you’ve chosen the second option, you’re in the right place because that’s exactly what we focus on when creating content for our clients.

-In this article, I’ll share a SaaS content marketing strategy I’ve developed years ago and it all started with keyword research.
+In this article, I’ll share a SaaS content marketing strategyI’ve developed years ago where it all started with keyword research.
+Now, it extends into how those same keywords translate into AI search.
+Because the buyers who used to Google ‘[competitor] alternatives’are now asking ChatGPT similar questions.

 Since then, we’ve used this specific type of keywords for numerous SaaS clients, and it worked like magic every time.

-Get ready because it might be time to include new keywords in your SaaS content production and after reading this article you’ll know exactly what you need to do next.
+Get ready because it might be time to include new keywords in your SaaS content productionand after reading this article you’ll know exactly what you need to do next.

 Alternative keywords are search queries that consist of two words: “name of your competitor + alternative”.
 You can generate many potential keywords, depending on the size of your industry and how many competitors you have.